joverhul/GGMD_Azure/README.md

 This software is a branch from [CBIIT](https://github.com/CBIIT/GGMD.git).
 Changes were made to the code to easily run on Microsoft Azure in an Azure Machine Learning environment.
-For specific instructions about how to use GGMD on Azure please go to [AML Instructions](https://github.com/joverhul/GGMD_Azure/blob/main/AML_instructions.md)
+For specific instructions about how to use GGMD on Azure please go to [AML Instructions](https://github.com/joverhul/GGMD_Azure/blob/main/AML_instructions.md) The use case this code was adapted for can be downloaded [here](https://github.com/joverhul/GGMD_Azure/blob/main/Use%20Case%20GGMD%20on%20Azure%20-%20draft-submission_compliant.docx).

 # About this GMD